thehappycheese/Unit_Aware_Parser_Calculator/readme_extras/reduction_orderings.md

 # Research <!-- omit in toc -->

-> Note, the following document is intended to be viewed in Visual Studio Code
+> **Note**: the following document is intended to be viewed in Visual Studio Code
 > with extensions for KaTex Math and the Mermaid diagram language If you are
 > looking at the published HTML file, the markdown source is here
 > <https://github.com/thehappycheese/Unit_Aware_Parser_Calculator/blob/main/readme_extras/reduction_orderings.md>
+>

-> Also Note: I'm no expert in this field, the notes below are probably subtly wrong in ways that I don't understand yet.
-Don't rely on them as accurate.
+> **Also Note**: I'm no expert in this field, the notes below are probably wrong in ways that I don't understand yet.
+Don't rely on them as accurate.I have also taken some artistic licence with the proper terminology (eg I use "pattern matching" to mean unification)

 - [1.
 Sources](#1-sources)
 - [2.
 Notation](#2-notation)